In an average year, more than 700 million people visit zoos worldwide. Unfortunately, 2020 was far from an average year.

 Zoos and wildlife attractions make a significant economic contribution, too.
 In the UK alone, zoos employ over 11,000 people.
 Additionally, zoos are sites for vital conservation and animal welfare work, such as Colchester Zoo’s ‘Action for the Wild’ charity and Twycross zoo’s Conservation Initiative.

-While the public is clamouring for zoos to reopen, zoos need to make a significant effort to ensure they can recover safely and sustainably.
+Zoos need to make a significant effort to ensure they can recover safely and sustainably.
 This means having the right procedures and investing in new technology to create a safe and enjoyable environment for guests.
 By embracing the opportunities offered by a zoo app, zoos can quickly get back to creating a truly delightful experience for their guests.
-Here are a few of the ways that apps for zoos can help zoos recover and grow their visitor experience in the new normal.
+Here are a few of the ways that apps for zoos can help zoos recover and improve their visitor experience in 2021.

 Even before the pandemic, many zoos encouraged guests to pre-purchase tickets online to cut down queuing times.
 Now, having an online booking system is even more critical as pre-selling tickets online can help zoos manage capacity restrictions.